COSTCO WHOLESALE CANADA LTD.

 Decision and reasons issued

 TABLE OF CONTENTS

-AND IN THE MATTER OF decisions of the President of the Canada Border Services Agency, dated January 9, 2013, with respect to a request for re-determination pursuant to subsection 60(4) of the Customs Act.
+AND IN THE MATTER OF a decision of the President of the Canada Border Services Agency, dated October 10, 2012, with respect to a request for re-determination pursuant to subsection 60(4) of the Customs Act.

 COSTCO WHOLESALE CANADA LTD. Appellant

 THE PRESIDENT OF THE CANADA BORDER SERVICES AGENCY Respondent

 The appeal is dismissed.